dgraph-io/dgraph-docs/content/enterprise-features/binary-backups.md

 cluster is needed for the restore process.
 {{% /notice %}}

-Restore can be performed from Amazon S3 / Minio or from a local directory.
+Online restore can be performed from Amazon S3 / Minio or from a local directory.
 Below is the documentation for the fields inside `RestoreInput` that can be passed into the mutation.

 ```graphql